vinhle870/Openweathermap/README.md

   * `QA_TestData.xml`: Store the test `execution environment` info like: (url, login info).

 ### PageObject modal:
+In Page Object Model, consider each web page of an application as a class file.
+Each class file will contain only corresponding web page elements.
-The classes are located under the src/test/java/pages to interact with Web UI core methods.
-They extend from the class PageObjects under src/test/java/baseClasses
+The classes are located under the `src/test/java/pages` to interact with Web UI and core methods follow PageObject modal.
+It is useful in reducing code duplication and improves test case maintenance.
+They also extend from the class `PageObjects` under `src/test/java/baseClasses`.

 ### Test Data Driven:
-Having class "DataReader" under src/test/java/TestDataParsing/ to read the test data that is used for specific test case.
+Having class `DataReader` under `src/test/java/TestDataParsing` to read the data from `data.json` under `src/test/resource/TestData` that is used for specific test case.

-The test data is listed in the file 'data.json' under 'src/test/resource/TestData'

 ### Step Definition:
-Define classes that is used in the test classes using @Step annotation so that can be read from the Report file as the end user view.
+Define Step Library classes include method of end use behavior using @Step annotation so that can be read from the Report file.

-All Step Definition classes are located under src/test/java/StepDefinition and extend from the base class `src/test/java/StepsBass.java`
+All Step Definition classes are located under src/test/java/StepDefinition and extend from the base class `src/test/java/StepsBass.java`.
+The Step Library's methods can be injected to the Test class via `@Steps` instance.

 ### Hooks:
 Using some main Hooks of `Junit4` and `Serenity` test framework: